 - Masks are no longer required for those attending in-person worship

-- Coffee Hour and receptions can start up again
+- Coffee Hour and receptions can happen

 - Self-screening and self-monitoring are still highly recommended.